 - Determine the frequency of candidate alterations identified in discovery cohort by screening the validation cohort; methods vary between projects

 - Identify biological pathways altered in tumor subtypes

 Phase IV: Publication

 - Publish findings in peer-reviewed journals

 - Present at scientific meetings, congresses, and symposia

 - Release generated data to the research community for further utilization through protected websites to ensure patients’ privacy and confidentiality

-Following the successful initiation of the medulloblastoma and non-Hodgkin lymphoma projects, CGCI expanded its efforts to molecularly characterize HIV-associated cancers and Burkitt lymphoma.
+Following the successful completion of the medulloblastoma and non-Hodgkin lymphoma projects, CGCI expanded its efforts to molecularly characterize HIV-associated cancers and Burkitt lymphoma.
 Both projects are in the discovery phase.
 Project teams are accruing and sequencing high-quality tumor samples and generating data.

-In 2008, researchers started examining genetic alterations in medulloblastoma (MB), a brain cancer that occurs primarily in children, and B-cell non-Hodgkin lymphoma (NHL), a white blood cell cancer.
+Researchers examined genetic alterations in medulloblastoma (MB), a brain cancer that occurs primarily in children, and B-cell non-Hodgkin lymphoma (NHL), a group of cancers of the white blood cells.
 These projects revealed many previously unidentified alterations that are potentially important in cancer onset and/or progression.